sematext/docs/docs/monitoring/chef-recipe.md

-Title: Sematext Java Agent Chef Recipe
+title: Sematext Java Agent Chef Recipe
+description: Example of Chef automated configuration management recepie for Sematext infrastructure and services monitoring java agent

 The following is an **example** Chef Recipe for installing [SPM client](spm-client).